jonasmcferreira/adventures/docs/grim/grim.md

 A +1 STR means you are proficient with ALL hand weapons.

 A +1 DEX means you are proficient with all ranged weapons, acrobatics, climbing, stealth, etc.

-A high CHA means you are good will all social interactions.

 #### Determining Ability Scores